Optical selection bias and projection effects in stacked galaxy cluster weak lensing

 {\bf Magnitude.} We have verified that the magnitude selection of our simulated \redmapper member galaxies is consistent with the 0.2$L_*$ threshold in i-band calibrated from SDSS, as presented in equation (9) in \cite{Rykoff14}.
 We use this magnitude threshold for our fiducial calculation.

 {\bf Colour.} The left-hand panel of Fig.~\ref{fig:member_properties} shows the medians and 68\% intervals of the member colours (g--r, r--i, i--z), as a function of cluster redshift.
-At a given redshift, we find that the colour of red-sequence galaxies is insensitive to the magnitude, and we use the median colour $\avg{c}$ and 68\% interval $\sigma_{c}$ as a simplified red-sequence template for selecting member galaxies.
+At a given redshift, we find that the colour of red-sequence galaxies is approximately independent of the magnitude, and we use the median colour $\avg{c}$ and 68\% interval $\sigma_{c}$ as a simplified red-sequence template for selecting member galaxies.

 For the calculations in this section, we select galaxies with \beq \chisqc = \sum_c (c - \avg{c})^2/\sigma_c^2 < 9 \ , \eeq assuming no correlation between colours.
 Fig.~\ref{fig:mag_color_cut} shows that changing this $\chisqc$ threshold has little effect on the resulting lensing selection bias.